Section33-ops/mini-projects/Quiz Game/README.md

 ## Game Description
 This is my first multiple-choice quiz game in Python.
 The game asks the player questions and they type the letter of the answer (A, B, C, or D).
 It tells if the answer is correct and gives a final score at the end.
+The score is saved to 'scores.csv'

 ---